Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Experiments

 The main results for the performance metric evaluation are displayed in Table~\ref{tab:depth_study}.
-The processing time for SBFHP was around $0.03s$ and independent from the packing depth.
+The processing time for SPFHP on an Intel(R) Xeon(R) Gold $6138$ CPU with $2.00$GHz, $80$ nodes, and $472$G RAM was around $0.03s$ and independent from the packing depth.
+Classical First-Fit-Decreasing requires $87$-$120$s, a lot of memory, and scales almost linear with the number of samples.
 We see that the overhead slightly increases with packing depth but that the benefits of packing outweigh the cost.
-The best speed-up is obtained with NNLSHP at depth 3.
+The best speed-up is obtained with NNLSHP at depth 3 which required $28.4s$ on the CPU for processing and ran out of memory for larger depth.
 With a value of $1.913$, it is close to the theoretical upper bound of $2.001$.
 The results show that efficiency, packing factor, and speed-up can be viewed inter-changeably.
 The amount of time needed to process a sample (a pack of sequences) is barely changed relative to the un-packed implementation.
-The packing factor or the improvement in efficiency effectively provide an accurate estimate of the speed-up.
+The packing factor, or the improvement in efficiency, effectively provide an accurate estimate of the speed-up.
+GREEDY packing as used in T5 shows to be quite inefficient and sorted batching (SORT) is highly efficient in avoiding padding but the resulting different computational graphs cause a major overhead on the IPU that exceeds the benefits of avoiding the padding.
+Since we made our algorithm and code public available, results have been reproduced with a different framework on the Habana Gaudi accelerator~\cite{Habana} and confirmed that our approach is hardware and software independent giving it a huge advantage over existing approaches.